Lucas-Pardo/AssignmentRT1/README.md

 pd_th = 0.6
 """ float: Threshold for the control of the release distance"""

-dt = 0.02
+dt = 0.05
 """ float: Time step used in all motion functions"""

 grab_index = 0
 """ int (0, 1): Type of token to grab.
 0 for silver, 1 for gold"""

+rot = 1
+""" int (1, -1): Direction of rotation.
+1 for clockwise, -1 for anticlockwise."""

+AlternatingRot = (True, False)
+""" boolean tuple: Whether to alternate rotation direction after (grabbing, releasing) or not."""
 ```
-As done in previous exercises, `a_th` and `d_th` are used to guide the robot to the token.
+* As done in previous exercises, `a_th` and `d_th` are used to guide the robot to the token.
 In the case of releasing a token we use `pd_th` instead of `d_th` so that there is no colision.
-The `dt` parameter is the time step used between motion commands.
-Finally, the `grab_index` parameter is the token that we want to seek and pair to the opposite token type.
-It can take values 0 for silver token and 1 for gold token.
+* The `dt` parameter is the time step used between motion commands.
+* The `grab_index` parameter is the token that we want to seek and pair to the opposite token type.
+It can take the value 0 for silver tokens and 1 for gold tokens.
+* The `rot` parameter is the direction of rotation of the robot while it searches for a suitable token.
+It can take the value 1 for a clockwise rotation and -1 for an anticlockwise rotation.

+Finally, we have decided to include an interesting parameter called `AlternatingRot`, which is a boolean tuple (`boolean`, `boolean`).
+It indicates whether to alternate the rotation direction after performing the corresponding action (`grab`, `release`), e.g. `(False, True)` means that the rotation will be alternated after every release but not after grabbing.
+This parameter is interesting because it can actually improve the performance (time taken) of the robot without decreasing the time step `dt`.
+After some testing the configurations `(True, True)` and `(True, False)` seem to work best for the current arena configuration.

 ### Functions ###